From reimagining the Champs Elysées in Paris to ditching all single-use plastic, France is going all in on its sustainability initiatives.

 3. Vive le plants

-The country known for its French Paradox—indulging rich animal-based foods while diet-related health issues tend to be less common than in the U.S—is even shifting how it eats in an effort to become more sustainable.
-And it’s getting help from the country’s top Michelin starred chefs.
+The country known for its French Paradox — indulging in rich animal-based foods while diet-related health issues tend to be less common than in the U.S. — is even shifting how it eats in an effort to become more sustainable.
+And it’s getting help from the country’s top Michelin-starred chefs.

 French-born chef Alain Ducasse has more Michelin stars than any other chef, holding 21 for his restaurants in France, Monaco, the UK, Japan, Hong Kong, and Macau.

 Ducasse’s latest venture, Sapid, will be 95 percent plant-based.
 He’s positioning animal ingredients as “seasoning” instead of centerpieces.
 The chef aims to bring a spotlight on vegetables instead of France’s animal-heavy cuisine.